gem/oq-engine/doc/faq.md

-When you install the engine using the `install.py` script, you may specify the `--venv` parameter to choose in which directory the engine virtual environment must to be stored.
+When you install the engine using the `install.py` script, you may specify the `--venv` parameter to choose in which directory the engine virtual environment must be stored.
 On an existing installation of the engine, you can run the command

 ```